angelhumano/data_visualization_class_project/README.md

 **Personal remittances received (% of GDP)**: I selected this indicator to explore the link between remittances and origin countries.

-#### Rationale for my visualization choices

-I chose these visualizations for our project because they are effective in conveying essential information about migrant stock and world indicators:

 - **Sankey chart**: Shows migration flow from origin to destination countries.
 - **Slope chart**: Highlights changes between two specific points in time.